laravel/docs/authentication.md

 <a name="authentication-throttling"></a>
 ### Authentication Throttling

 If you are using Laravel's built-in `AuthController` class, the `Illuminate\Foundation\Auth\ThrottlesLogins` trait may be used to throttle login attempts to your application.
-By default, the user will not be able to login for one minute if they fail to provide the correct credentials three times.
+By default, the user will not be able to login for one minute if they fail to provide the correct credentials five times.
 The throttling is unique to the user's username / e-mail address and their IP address:

     <?php